raspberri05/aitermis/readme.md

 ## About

-quickdev provides a couple of cli commands that are helpful when setting up the dev environment for a new project.
-It does not have any production dependencies, therefore it does not depend on third parties for any functionality
+qdev provides a multitude cli commands that are helpful in quickly setting up local development environments It does not have any production dependencies, therefore it does not depend on other third-party dependencies for core functionality.

 ## Getting Started with Local Development